fin3ss3g0d/Shiro1Tools/README.md

 - `shiro-hash-generator`
   - This is a Java application which uses the official Apache Shiro 1 libraries to generate hashes for testing

+A blog was created for the creation of the Hashcat module and is available [here](https://fin3ss3g0d.net/index.php/2024/06/24/crack-faster-hack-smarter-custom-hashcat-module-for-apache-shiro-1-sha-512/).

 ## Docker Image

 Both of the tools mentioned above are already built and exist inside of the `shiro1buntu-latest.tar` exported `Docker` image file, which can be downloaded under the `Releases` page.
 To import the image, run the following command below: